 Programs and Services within the Office of the Secretary

 Area Administration is the primary link between DHS and local county human service agencies and their associations.

 The Communications Team works with staff and provides guidance to effectively promote the programs and services that ensure the health and safety of the people of Wisconsin.

 The Director of Opioid Initiatives coordinates the DHS response to end the state's opioid crisis, ensuring our efforts are as aggressive and effective as possible.

 The Executive Team is appointed by Wisconsin's Governor and has the day-to-day tasks of managing DHS, as well as determining our agency's future direction.
-Read the bios of the people making a difference.

 The Legislative Advisor is the primary point-of-contact between DHS and Wisconsin lawmakers, and monitors legislation affecting our programs and services.

 The Tribal Affairs Office assists DHS in maintaining an effective government-to-government relationship with the 11 recognized Wisconsin tribal governments and the Great Lakes Inter-Tribal Council.

 1 W. Wilson Street, Room 650